ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ### Digital Library and Repository content

 To describe an export from a Digital Library or repository system, RO-Crate uses the _Portland Common Data Model_ ([PCDM](https://github.com/duraspace/pcdm/wiki)).
-A _Context Entity_ from a repository, representing an abstract entity such as a person, or a work, or a place SHOULD have a`@type` of [RepositoryObject](https://pcdm.org/2016/04/18/models#Object), in addition to any other types.
+A _Contextual Entity_ from a repository, representing an abstract entity such as a person, or a work, or a place SHOULD have a`@type` of [RepositoryObject](https://pcdm.org/2016/04/18/models#Object), in addition to any other types.
 Objects MAY be grouped together in [RepositoryCollection](https://pcdm.org/2016/04/18/models#Collection)s with [hasMember] pointing to the the [RepositoryObject](https://pcdm.org/2016/04/18/models#Object).
 The keys RepositoryObject and RepositoryCollection were chosen to avoid collision between the terms Collection and Object with other vocabularies.

 NOTE: [PCDM](https://github.com/duraspace/pcdm/wiki) specifies that Files should have only technical metadata, not descriptive metadata, which is _not_ a restriction in RO-Crate.
 If the RO-Crate is to be imported into a strict [PCDM](https://github.com/duraspace/pcdm/wiki) repository, modeling of object/file relationships will be necessary.